eqlabs/starknet-scrape/README.md

-  -0, --no-connect                 Do not connect to Ethereum -1, --single-shot                Call `eth_getLogs` just once, even if it does return data -s, --save                       Save downloaded blobs into the cache directory before processing them -u, --prune                      When saving / dumping data, remove files for already fully-processed updates -h, --help                       Print help (see more with '--help') -V, --version                    Print version
+  -0, --no-connect                 Do not connect to Ethereum -1, --single-shot                Call `eth_getLogs` just once, even if it does return data -s, --save                       Save downloaded blobs into the cache directory before processing them -j, --json                       Convert parsed blobs to JSON and save it into the cache directory -u, --prune                      When saving / dumping data, remove files for already fully-processed updates -h, --help                       Print help (see more with '--help') -V, --version                    Print version